pypeit/PypeIt/doc/pypeit_par.rst

 ``func``              str                        ..                                                                            ``legendre``      Function used for wavelength solution fits
 ``fwhm``              int, float                 ..
 4.0               Spectral sampling of the arc lines.
 This is the FWHM of an arcline in binned pixels of the input arc image
 ``fwhm_fromlines``    bool                       ..
 False             Estimate spectral resolution in each slit using the arc lines.
 If True, the estimated FWHM will override ``fwhm`` only in the determination of the wavelength solution (`i.e.`, not in WaveTilts).
+``fwhm_spat_order``   int                        ..
+0                 This parameter determines the spatial polynomial order to use in the 2D polynomial fit to the FWHM of the arc lines.
+See also, fwhm_spec_order.
+``fwhm_spec_order``   int                        ..
+1                 This parameter determines the spectral polynomial order to use in the 2D polynomial fit to the FWHM of the arc lines.
+See also, fwhm_spat_order.
 ``lamps``             list                       ..                                                                            ..
 Name of one or more ions used for the wavelength calibration.
 Use ``None`` for no calibration.
 Choose ``use_header`` to use the list of lamps recorded in the header of the arc frames (this is currently available only for Keck DEIMOS and LDT DeVeny).
 ``match_toler``       float                      ..
 2.0               Matching tolerance in pixels when searching for new lines.
 This is the difference in pixels between the wavlength assigned to an arc line by an iteration of the wavelength solution to the wavelength in the line list.
 This parameter is also used as the matching tolerance in pixels for a line reidentification.
 A good line match must match within this tolerance to the shifted and stretched archive spectrum, and the archive wavelength solution at this match must be within match_toler dispersion elements from the line in line list.
 ``method``            str                        ``holy-grail``, ``identify``, ``reidentify``, ``echelle``, ``full_template``  ``holy-grail``    Method to use to fit the individual arc lines.
 Note that some of the available methods should not be used; they are unstable and require significant parameter tweaking to succeed.
 You should use one of 'holy-grail', 'reidentify', or 'full_template'.  'holy-grail' attempts to get a first guess at line IDs by looking for patterns in the line locations.
 It is fully automated.
 When it works, it works well; however, it can fail catastrophically.
 Instead, 'reidentify' and 'full_template' are the preferred methods.
 They require an archived wavelength solution for your specific instrument/grating combination as a reference.
 This is used to anchor the wavelength solution for the data being reduced.
 All options are: holy-grail, identify, reidentify, echelle, full_template.